nason/bridgely/readme.md

 I built Bridgely as two separate modules, a Backbone frontend and a Rails backend.
 I decided to take this route so the front-end could be customized and deployed for companies as necessary, and so the back-end could be scaled seperately to handle large directories and high volumes of SMS messages.

-For a simple deployment the frontend can be run on the same server as the API, see the Delpoyment Instructions below.
+For a simple deployment the frontend can be run on the same server as the API.
+This is the default configuration.
+If your backend is served seperately, you just have to change one variable...see the Delpoyment Instructions below.

 ### Tech Stack
 - Backbone.js